Best Manga Like Solo Leveling

 Hajime Nagumo is the unluckiest of the heroes summoned to a world where gods and magic rule.
 Hajime receives a mostly-useless skill called Transmutation.

-Mocked and betrayed, Hajime falls into a deadly dungeon.
-He struggles and fights for his life, clawing his way back to the surface.
+Teased and deceived, Hajime tumbles into a dangerous dungeon.
+He fights and battles for survival, climbing his way up to safety.

 When he returns, he’s no longer the frail Hajime.